CDCgov/prime-reportstream/prime-router/docs/proposals/0001-authentication.md

 - (for a Phase 2:  Sender's Public Key URL)
 - Note: we will use the Sender's fullName (aka orgName.senderName) as the unique client_id, per the FHIR spec.

 We'll need to write a document for our Senders, explaining how to generate a public/private key, and how to keep the private key secure.
+Or better, we can write a web tool that immediately stores the public key on our side, and gives the customer the private key.
+(Google APIs have a nice setup like this.)
 We'll need a process for rotating keys, if the Sender is not using the Public Key URL.
 Since we have relatively few senders, I think there's not a high priority on automating that right now.
 We will need to track contact information of the person at the Sender who is responsible for the keypair.
 This may not be the same person who handles the actual test data/results.

 The sender can give us multiple keys in the JWK Set